Waxing

 There is medium ocean tide on this date.
 Sun and Moon gravitational forces are not aligned, but meet at very acute angle, so their combined tidal force is moderate.

-The Moon is 4 days young.
-Earth's natural satellite is moving from the beginning to the first part of current synodic month.
+The Moon is 4 days young and navigating from the beginning to the first part of the current synodic month.
 This is lunation 75 of Meeus index or 1028 from Brown series.

 The length of the current synodic month is 2 hours and 28 minutes shorter than the mean synodic month length.
 It is 3 hours and 41 minutes longer compared to 21st century's shortest synodic month length.

-3 days after point of perigee on 30 January 2006 at 07:47 in ♒ Aquarius.
-The lunar orbit is getting widen, while the Moon is moving away from the Earth.
-It will keep this direction over the next 11 days, until the Moon reaches the point of next apogee on 14 February 2006 at 00:48 in ♍ Virgo.
+3 days since point of perigee on 30 January 2006 at 07:47 in ♒ Aquarius the lunar orbit is getting widen while the Moon is moving away from the Earth.
+It will keep this direction over the next 11 days until the Moon reaches the point of next apogee on 14 February 2006 at 00:48 in ♍ Virgo.

 The Moon is 366 898 km (227 980 mi) away from Earth and getting further over the next 11 days until the point apogee when Earth-Moon distance is going to be 406 362 km (252 502 mi).

-Moon is in ascending node in ♈ Aries at 08:02 crossing the ecliptic from South to North to meet descending node 14 days later on 16 February 2006 at 14:38 in ♍ Virgo.
+Moon is in ascending node in ♈ Aries at 08:02 crossing the ecliptic from South to North.
+Lunar position remains north of if for the upcoming 14 days until Moon's next descending node later on 16 February 2006 at 14:38 in ♍ Virgo.

-6 days since the previous standstill on 27 January 2006 at 00:14 in ♑ Capricorn when the Moon has reached South declination of ∠-28.492°, the lunar orbit is extending northward over the next 6 days to face maximum declination of ∠28.555° at the point of next northern standstill on 8 February 2006 at 18:18 in ♊ Gemini.
+6 days since the last southern standstill on 27 January 2006 at 00:14 in ♑ Capricorn when the Moon has reached South declination of ∠-28.492° the lunar orbit is extending northward over the next 6 days to face maximum declination of ∠28.555° at the point of next northern standstill on 8 February 2006 at 18:18 in ♊ Gemini.

 In 10 days on 13 February 2006 at 04:44 in ♌ Leo the Moon is going to be in a Full Moon geocentric opposition with the Sun and thus forming the next Sun-Earth-Moon syzygy alignment.